Nunustolemybike/FreshGanache/.github/CONTRIBUTING.md

-# Contributing to DotVoid
+# Contributing to Fresh Ganache :cake:

-Thanks a lot for contributing to the DotVoid community project!
+Thanks a lot for contributing to the delicious Fresh Ganache community project!

-In this document, you will find guidelines explaining how to contribute to DotVoid.
+In this document, you will find guidelines explaining how to contribute to Fresh Ganache.

 ## Table of contents